Chorus-bdd/Chorus-bdd.github.io/pages/LanguageExtensions/Configurations.md

 When a configuration runs, Chorus will include any properties which start with `configuration.${configName}`

-These properties may override default properties where a configuration was not specified.
+These properties may override properties where a configuration was not specified.

 ###Configuration-specific config files###